-In the advanced mode, you can specify more complex criteria for log events by using combinations of keywords, phrases, logical operators, and parentheses, the Dynatrace search query language provides you with complete flexibility over searches through log content.
+With Advanced query selected, you can specify more complex criteria for log events by using combinations of keywords, phrases, logical operators, and parentheses.
+The Dynatrace search query language provides you with complete flexibility over searches through log content.
 You can use the query entry to quickly text search the content of the log data.
 Any string entered in the query text box without specifying the log data attribute will be treated as a simple text search on the log data content.

-Hint: In the advanced mode, you can run an empty query to return unfiltered log data.
+Tip: In the advanced mode, you can run an empty query to return unfiltered log data.

 A phrase is a group of words surrounded by double quotes.
 Phrases are treated just like single-word terms in queries.
-This allows you to search for log data with a specified phrase in the content field.
+This allows you to search log data for a specified phrase in the content field.
 It will return only those records in which the entire phrase matches.
 In this example, the word

 Operators can be written in either uppercase or lowercase: